 Managing the costs associated with AWS services can involve several challenges:

-• Taking actionable decisions: Even with a wealth of data, many organizations find it difficult to take actionable decisions regarding AWS costs.
-This challenge can be alleviated by using budget groups, which categorize expenses based on projects, departments, or business units, and forecasting tools which predict future spending based on historical data.
+- Taking actionable decisions: Even with a wealth of data, many organizations find it difficult to make actionable decisions regarding AWS costs.
+This challenge can be alleviated by using budget groups, which categorize expenses based on projects, departments, or business units, and forecasting tools that predict future spending based on historical data.

 Native AWS Cost Management Tools